 Anyone who’s been in jail has some stories to tell about the whole experience.
 How’d you end up in jail?
 How did the guards treat you?
 What happened to you while you were locked up?
 Tell us about the other inmates.
 How did going to jail affect your life?

 Speak Your Mind

 Did you make friends in jail?
-Trying to throw a shout out to somebody you met in jail?
-Say wassup here, just leave a message below.
+Trying to send a message to somebody you met in jail?
+Say hello here, just leave a message below.